BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_misty_mountains.md

 - **Water Dweller** `PASSIVE`

 Whilst within any water, The Watcher is never slowed, can still Shoot, and always counts as rolling a 6 on the Swim Chart.
-Also increases Move value to 8" and gains Monstrous Charge.
+Also increases Move value to 8" and gains [Monstrous Charge].

 - **From the Deep** `ACTIVE`